 This alien-looking geyser on the edge of Black Rock Desert is actually human-made.
 But it wasn’t put there on purpose.

 The Fly Ranch property is located in Nevada’s Hualapai Geothermal Flats, an area known for its unique geothermal pools.
-There are two geysers on the property.
-The first was created more than 100 years ago, during an effort to make the desert usable for farming.
+There are three geysers on the property.
+The first, known as The Wizard, was created more than 100 years ago, during an effort to make the desert usable for farming.
 While drilling a well, workers hit geothermal water that was about 200 degrees Fahrenheit.
 Because the water was not suitable for agricultural use, this geyser was left alone.
 A 10-12 foot calcium carbonate cone formed as a result of the water’s mineral content.

 In 1964, a geothermic energy company drilled a test well at the same site.
 They struck the same water, which was hot, but not hot enough for their purposes.
 The well was supposedly re-sealed, but apparently, the cap did not hold.
 A new, larger geyser emerged a few hundred feet north of the original.
-Robbed of its water pressure, the older cone now lies dry.
+Robbed of its water pressure, the older cone remains active, but at a substantially reduced rate.

 This second geyser, now known as Fly Geyser, has grown as minerals from the water have been deposited on the desert surface.
 It has multiple cone-shaped openings that measure up to six feet tall, and sits on a tall mound.